 Age Appropriate Design

-Our Certification Officers will examine if providers of online products or services (including apps, programs, websites, games or community environments, and connected toys or devices with or without a screen) that are likely to be accessed by children in the UK are processing personal data appropriately and in accordance with the Statutory Code.
-Our Scheme is not only for services aimed at children.
+Our Certification Officers examine if providers of online products or services - including apps, programs, websites, games or community environments, and connected toys or devices - that are likely to be accessed by children in the UK are processing personal data appropriately and in accordance with the AADC.
+We apply ACCS 3:2020 - Technical Requirements for Age Appropriate Design of Information Society Services.

 The first stage of gaining certification for your system is for us to undertake an Application Review in accordance with the requirements of ISO/IEC 17065:2012.
 There is no fee for the completion of an application review.